 The fact that our measure of REER volatility is substantially larger in EMs than in AEs is shown in table 2.
-On the other hand, as shown in table 3, the correlation between gross inflows and outflows is much smaller for EMs than for AEs, regardless of whether they are measured in three-, four-, or five-year rolling windows.
+On the other hand, as shown in table 3, the IO correlation coefficients are much smaller for EMs than for AEs, regardless of whether they are measured in three-, four-, or five-year rolling windows.